 - 400-499 Senior courses acceptable for credit in some graduate programs.
-To qualify for graduate credit, the student must be admitted as a graduate student. - 500-599 Fifth-year professional programs.
+To qualify for graduate credit, the student must be admitted as a graduate student and petition for graduate credit by the last day of registration. - 500-599 Fifth-year professional programs.
 (Not offered at UTPB) - 600-699 Graduate courses, open only to graduate students or to students holding a baccalaureate degree to include UT Permian Basin seniors within 10 hours of completing a baccalaureate program who have applied for and received admission to the graduate program.